FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/blog/fresh-from-ff-february-2025.md

 * [Introducing the Manual Pathway MetaAllocator Proposal](https://github.com/filecoin-project/Allocator-Governance/issues/282).
 As part of an ongoing effort to reduce delays in a refresh of DataCap distributions and improve accountability, the Filecoin Plus team proposed a new process to streamline allocation for Manual Allocators, where Manual Allocators would be consolidated under a single governance structure.
 [Join the community discussion.](https://github.com/filecoin-project/Allocator-Governance/issues/282)

 ## **Comms, Marketing, & Events**

+* FFDW released its [2024 Annual Report](https://ffdweb.org/blog/ffdw-2024-annual-report/).
+FFDW’s work includes supporting open-source software and protocols that safeguard critical data from centralized control and single points of failure.
+FFDW also empowers institutions to preserve vulnerable information by leveraging the resilience of decentralized storage.
+* [Register for FDS-6 Toronto](https://www.fildev.io/FDS-6), May 12 and 13.
+Come together with Filecoin developers, builders, storage providers, and ecosystem members to contribute to the exciting trajectory of the Filecoin network.
+* Dive into season 2 of DWeb Decoded.
+Subscribe to FF’s weekly podcast on [YouTube](https://www.youtube.com/playlist?list=PLp3zrT1ewY0micCUXk2G1B1-ukbpuclJy) and [Spotify](https://open.spotify.com/show/5GPjDV4AVv7xwmg0ByySac) for the latest advancements in decentralized tech and exciting projects in the Filecoin ecosystem.